Monotonicity of Equilibria in Nonatomic Congestion Games: Summary and open problems

 \section{Summary and open problems}

 This paper studied the monotonicity of equilibrium travel times and equilibrium loads in response to variations of the demands, identifying conditions under which the paradoxical phenomena of non-monotonicity cannot happen.
-We considered the general setting of congestion games, with a special focus on multi-commodity singleton congestion games for which we established in \cref{thm:singleton-congestion-games} the monotonicity of equilibrium loads with respect to the demand of every single commodity.
+We considered the general setting of congestion games, with a special focus on singleton congestion games with multiple commodities for which we established in \cref{thm:singleton-congestion-games} the existence of a selection of the equilibrium loads which monotonically increase with respect to the demand of every commodity.

-We next explored the notion of comonotonicity, which captures the idea that different resource loads jointly increase or decrease after variations of the demands. \cref{thm:parallel-regions} described how comonotonicity is connected to the structure of equilibria in terms of how the commodities are ranked by cost and how the resources become active or inactive as the demands vary. \cref{thm:parallel-regions3} complemented this by a structural result on the regions of the space of demands for which the same sets of resources are used at equilibrium.
+We next explored the notion of comonotonicity, which captures the idea that different resource loads jointly increase or decrease after variations of the demands. \cref{thm:parallel-regions} described how comonotonicity is connected to the structure of equilibria in terms of how the commodities are ranked by cost and how the resources become active or inactive as the demands vary.
+We complemented this finding by a structural result on the regions of the demand space for which the same sets of resources are used at equilibrium.

-\cref{pr:product-union} extended the study of monotonicity from singleton congestion games to the larger class of congestion games having a product-union structure, reminiscent of the concept of a series-parallel network.
-Finally, we derived an embedding that maps congestion games into constrained routing games (see \cref{prop:congestion-to-routing}) and characterized the classes of congestion games with good monotonicity properties by embedding them into routing games (see \cref{pr:product-union-routing-description}).
-This last result sheds light on the features that produce the paradoxes and showcases the difference between the single and multiple \ac{OD} networks.
+\cref{pr:constrained-series-parallel} extended the study of monotonicity from singleton congestion games to the larger class of congestion games having a \ac{CSP} structure, reminiscent of the concept of a \ac{SP} network.
+We also derived an embedding that maps congestion games into constrained routing games (see \cref{prop:congestion-to-routing}) and characterized the classes of congestion games with good monotonicity properties by embedding them into routing games (see \cref{pr:constrained-series-parallel-routing-description}).
+This last result sheds light on the features that produce the paradoxes and showcases the difference between single and multiple \ac{OD} networks.
 When the network has a single \ac{OD} pair, its topology is the sole relevant factor to guarantee the monotonicity of equilibrium loads.
-In the multiple \ac{OD} case the structure of the available routes for each \ac{OD} pair also plays a crucial role.
+In the multiple \ac{OD} case the structure of the paths that are in each \ac{OD} pair also plays a crucial role.